 Leisure in Britain Since 1948

 Many new games and forms of entertainment have been invented in Britain since 1948 and people now have more leisure time.
 TV first became common in the 1950s.
 A lot of people bought a TV set to watch the coronation of Elizabeth II and a survey at the end of the that year showed that about one quarter of households had one.
 By 1959 about two thirds of homes had a TV.
 By 1964 the figure had reached 90% and TV had become the main form of entertainment - at the expense of cinema, which declined in popularity.

 At first there was only one TV channel but between 1955 and 1957 the ITV companies began broadcasting.
 BBC2 began in 1964 and Channel 4 began in 1982.
 Channel 5 began in 1997.

-In Britain BBC 2 began broadcasting in colour in 1967, BBC 1 and ITV followed in 1969.
+In Britain BBC 2 began broadcasting in color in 1967, BBC 1 and ITV followed in 1969.

 Video recorders became common in the early 1980s.
 Many video hire shops opened at that time.
 At the end of the century videos were replaced by DVDs.